 For 2020 and forward, the kiddie tax goes back to the previous method of using the parent's marginal tax rate.
-The first \$1,100 of a child's unearned income is tax-free.
-Unearned income is generated from property, such as interest, rents and royalties.
+If a child has both earned and unearned income, they are allowed a standard deduction of up to \$1,100 of their unearned income or their earned income plus \$350, whichever is greater, but can't be more than the regular standard deduction amount.